mrKirushko/OxyWitleaf2CSV/README.md

   - If you use Windows:

   Execute the `build_win.bat` file.

+3) If you want to create plots like the one shown on the picture near the bottom of the page then install R as well.

 ## Usage
  1) Set up your pulse oxymeter.
 Don't forget to set a correct date and time as it will be used as timestamps for the data samples and some patient name as it will name a file you will use later on.
  2) Record some data at any sample period you want.